-Eli Cook has been gathering some great press for High-Dollar Gospel – click on the logos for interviews, CD reviews and previews to shows!
+Eli Cook has been gathering some great press for All Night Thing and High-Dollar Gospel – click on the logos for interviews, CD reviews and previews to shows!
 Here are some of what they have been saying!

 “This is a fine blues record that doesn’t stick to convention.”
 (2018)